integrateddataservice/test_repository/README.md

 I sometimes think I've made a mistake and have to wait for the keyboard to catch up,
 - Need to PAT for GitHub, this is created in BI so can't save it anywhere for future use (maybe a good thing?).
 The fine-grained PAT didn't seem to work, I used my existing PAT, which I had to copy and paste outside Cloudflare's reach
 - Logging into everything takes some time with 2FA for IDS and GitHub
+- The JupyterLab git integration is great.
+No need to reuse PAT after first time.